waqasraz/code-context/README.md

 ### Options

 - `-o, --output <FILENAME>`: Specify the output Markdown file name (default: `CODE_CONTEXT_SUMMARY.md`)
-- `--llm-api-key <KEY>`: API key for the LLM service (also used for Gemini/OpenAI/Anthropic embedding models).
+- `--llm-api-key <KEY>`: API key for the LLM service (required for OpenAI, Gemini, Anthropic, but not for local providers like Ollama).
 - `--llm-endpoint <URL>`: Endpoint for the LLM service (or use LLM_ENDPOINT env var).
 - `--llm-provider <PROVIDER>`: LLM provider to use: 'openai', 'local', 'unified', or empty for placeholder.
 - `--llm-model <MODEL>`: Model name to use with the LLM provider.